melsabiti/melsabiti/README.md

 - 👋 Hi, I’m @melsabiti
 - 👀 I’m interested in sewing, reading, and gaming!🧵📚🎮
-- 🌱 I’m currently learning JavaScript 📇
+- 🌱 I’m currently learning C plus plus 📇
 - 💞️ I’m looking to collaborate on any beginner type projects! 🤗
 - 📫 How to reach me through GitHub or through Linkedin. 💼